pranavmehendiratta/FakeIdentifier/README.md

 **TODO: (Talk about quality of results here)**
 * The biggest problem we faced was to procure the dataset.
 We were not able to find good "fake" IDs or bad valid IDs.
 Therefore, we were not able to test the accuracy of our projet correctly.
 To resolve this problem we manually created a small set of fake IDs to test against.
 * Another problem is with text recgonition.
 Optical text recgonition works well when the resolution of the image is high otherwise similar looking characters are sometimes not correctly identified.
+* For background replacement we encountered several problems.
+The primary issue was to make our background algorithm work efficiently with all kinds of images with different contrast in the background.
+Ultimately, we decided that we need to run this program at night, therefore, adjusted the threshold such that we can get a fair result from this step for facial recognition.
 ## Slides
 https://drive.google.com/file/d/11D_uPDwuzzh7fYszADgHioz0ASGKJ15G/view?fbclid=IwAR3V4FctFCtrQOHagRxswpPXldnQ_RUofi40uPDi29QEl-Cce6T2SNg6LQk